furnivall/dev-in-test-task/README.md

 ### Key Features

 #### Custom Logger
--  The custom Logger provides detailed, colourised output for each test step.
-It can suppress success messages when rate limiting is detected, ensuring that the test output remains clear and informative.
+-  The custom Logger provides detailed, colourised output for each test.
+The coloured output allows us to easily track the output of tests in heavily parallelised test runs.
+The logger also can suppress success messages when rate limiting is detected, ensuring that the test output remains clear and informative.

 #### Rate Limiting Handling
 - After login or account creation actions, the suite checks for rate-limiting indicators (e.g., "Validation required", "Sorry, we're not able to serve your requests this quickly", or a reCAPTCHA iframe).
 If detected, the test logs a warning, sets a flag in the custom logger, and returns early so the test doesn’t continue with a false positive.